Associate Professor of Old Testament, Grand Canyon Theological Seminary

 If you could offer a word of advice to theology students, what would you say?

-First, it is crucial that we all read and live the message of the Bible.
-When you read the Bible, do not do so for simply a head-knowledge so that you can show off.
+It is crucial that we all read and live the message of the Bible.
+When you read the Bible do not do so for simply a head-knowledge so that you can show off.
 Instead, humbly try to be transformed by God’s word to His people.
+I have noticed that at times we can all be passionate about a lot of things.
+While being passionate is good, it always needs to be complemented with humility and wisdom.
+And in the end I want all of my students to let God be who He is.
 When we read the Bible we need to submit to who God is and how He has revealed himself.
-We need to worship God for who He is and not for whom we may want Him to be.
+We need to worship God for who He is and not for who we may want Him to be.